ShawnMcCool/dev-discussions/index.md

 ## Please Join Us.
 You are welcome.

 We can be found in #dev-discussions on irc.freenode.net.
-Come chat with us.
 There are no prerequisites.
 We would love to chat with you.

 ## Videos